8 min read

 • Good starting point for smaller LMS projects

-• Well known in the WordPress LMS ecosystem
+• Well-known in the WordPress LMS ecosystem

 Main tradeoff: the add-on path matters a lot if the project grows.
+Some features you will eventually need sit behind paid extensions.

 See the full LearnPress review.

-5. Sensei LMS
+Sensei LMS

 Why it stands out: